Helen Storrow: Marriage to James J. Storrow

 Helen met her future husband, James Jackson Storrow Sr., in 1882, while touring Europe with her relatives.
-Though James was just one year behind her brother Thomas at Harvard, the Storrows met not in Massachusetts, but in Switzerland, while scaling the Matterhorn.
+Though James was just one year behind her brother Thomas at Harvard, the Storrows met not in Massachusetts, but in Switzerland, while attempting to scale the Matterhorn.
 They were married, after a lengthy engagement, in 1891.

 The shy and studious James, was described as "unassuming," but "magnetic", "a born leader and a keen judge of man; unassuming, yet in his quiet way exerting a strong influence over his fellows...a dominating personality."
-Temperamentally, he was the polar opposite of the out-going, effervescent Helen.
+Temperamentally, he was the polar opposite of the out-going, effervescent Storrow.
 However, behind his stiff mien lay an idealistic nature and a keen sense of humor.
 Their marriage was described as "a perfect partnership” of equals, and Mr. Storrow's biographer claimed that “no two people ever saw more completely eye-to-eye on all the things that count."

 James was descended from a long line of Boston Brahmin families, including the Jacksons, Higginsons, Tracys, and the Cabots who famously "talk only to God."
 His father, also named James Jackson Storrow, was a prominent attorney, whose clients included Alexander Graham Bell and the government of Venezuela; his mother, Ann Maria Perry, was the grandchild of naval hero Commodore Oliver Hazard Perry, and a distant cousin of President Thomas Jefferson.

 James graduated in 1888 from Harvard Law School, and for twelve years was employed as a corporate lawyer.
 In 1900, he disbanded his law firm and accepted a position at Lee, Higginson & Co., an investment bank.
 James proved to be an astute businessman, quickly achieving the position of senior partner at Lee, Higginson & Co., and accumulating a vast personal fortune.
 Though he was employed by one of America's most conservative banks, James remained politically moderate and socially progressive, positions that set him at odds with other members of his social milieu.

 The Storrows longed for a large family, but had only one child, James Jackson Storrow Jr., who was born on November 20, 1892, in Boston, Massachusetts.

 When the hoped-for larger family did not materialize, they extended the mantles of "Aunt" and "Uncle" to include not only their own nieces and nephews, but also their son's companions and the children of friends.
 Helen wrote warmly of those precious years and the activities they sponsored for a stream of youthful guests at the country home she and Jim eventually built on a hillside in Lincoln.